Amazon ECS task placement - Amazon Elastic Container Service

 When Amazon ECS places tasks, it uses the following process to select container instances:

-1. Identify the instances that satisfy the CPU, GPU, memory, and port requirements in the task definition.
+1. Identify the container instances that satisfy the CPU, GPU, memory, and port requirements in the task definition.

-4. Select the instances for task placement.
+4. Select the container instances for task placement.